-Indonesian Sambal is a chili-based sauce and one of the most popular Indonesian dishes.
-The combination of chilies, tangy lime juice, sugar and salt all pounded up with mortar; creating such an aroma and mystique taste to the dishes.
+The Indonesian sambal is a chili sauce and one of the most popular Indonesian dishes.
+The combination of peppers, tangy lime juice, sugar and salt, all pounded with mortar; creating such an aroma and a mystical taste to dishes.

-Add the crushed ingredients to a saucepan then bring the pan to a boil with the mix of a wooden spoon.
+- Add a pinch of salt and lime zest, for flavor, while continuing to break down the ingredients.
+Add the crushed ingredients to a pan then bring the pan to a boil with the mixture of a wooden spoon.

-Sambal may be served hot or cold, preferably cool, a complement to just about any dish
+- The sambal can be served hot or cold, preferably fresh, in addition to any dish.